driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 | FC(F)[At] | 7.06 |
 | FC(F)(F)O[At] | 7.24 |

+Browsing through the structures of the R-groups, we can see that they mostly are predominantly small apolar groups that wouldn't look out of place in most medchem programs.
+While none of them are substantially more potent than the bromine, the cyclopropyl and methoxy are roughly equipotent to the bromine and may be an interesting candidate for our hypothetical series.

+That's it for today!
+We went through the basic concepts of matched molecular series, implemented a prototype in Python, and tested it on a small dataset.
 I'll close off this post with some recommended reading on MMS: [Original MMS paper](https://pubs.acs.org/doi/10.1021/jm200026b), [Ehmki and Kramer on metrics for SAR transfer](https://pubs.acs.org/doi/10.1021/acs.jcim.6b00709), [Matsy paper](https://pubs.acs.org/doi/10.1021/jm500022q), and [MMS for ADME](https://pubs.acs.org/doi/full/10.1021/acs.jcim.0c00269).
-That's it for now - hope you found this interesting and as always, please let me know if you spot any mistakes or better yet, submit a PR to fix them!
+That's it for now - hope you found this interesting and as always, please let me know if you spot any mistakes (or better yet, submit a PR to fix them)!